 - The sponsoring entity provides an appropriate visa and permits

-- The internship experience does not primarily consist of providing humanitarian service (except some Public Health major students) or teaching English (except some TESOL minor students)
+- The internship experience does not primarily consist of providing humanitarian service (except for some Public Health major students) or teaching English (except for some TESOL minor students)

 - The internship experience is paid, helping students offset high travel and living expenses and excessive debt